 However, it’s important to note that the relationship only seems to be present for those who drink more than just a “moderate” amount of alcohol.

 That number was almost 10 percent higher than some other reported triggers, such as eating red meat or dehydration.
 The researchers do note that 14.18 percent is quite a bit lower than a previous research study on over 2,000 participants with gout.
-In that study, alcohol was the second-highest self-reported gout trigger at 47.1 percent.
+In that

 In the early onset group, more than 65 percent of participants reported drinking alcohol, especially beer, before a flare-up.
 With beer being a popular drink for the younger crowd, this could possibly explain the connection between alcohol intake and gout attacks in younger people.